 On June 6, 1997, the Company entered into an Amended and Restated Exclusive Supply Agreement ("Exclusive Supply Agreement") with Cree, Inc. ("Cree").
 The Exclusive Supply Agreement had an initial term of ten years which in 2005 was extended for an additional ten years to July 2015.
 In connection with the Exclusive Supply Agreement, the Company has committed to purchase a minimum of 50% (by dollar volume) of its requirements for SiC crystals from Cree.
 If the Company's orders require Cree to expand beyond specified production levels, the Company must commit to purchase certain minimum quantities.
 In February 2005, the Company agreed with Cree on a framework for purchases during 2005.
 The Company is obligated to purchase a minimum quantity of usable material on a quarterly basis if Cree meets certain minimum quality levels.
 For each quarter during 2005, the Company has committed to purchase a minimum of approximately \$2,050,000 of raw material, assuming the quality of material is consistent with that received in 2004.
-During the three and six months ended June 30, 2005, we purchased \$2.6 million and \$4.6 million of raw material from Cree, respectively.
-We expect to purchase approximately \$3.1 and \$3.6 million from Cree during the three months ended September 30 and December 31, 2005, respectively.
+During the three and nine months ended September 30, 2005, we purchased \$3.5 million and \$8.1 million of raw material from Cree, respectively.
+We expect to purchase approximately \$3.6 million from Cree during each of the three months ending December 31, 2005 and March 31, 2006.